hashicorp/terraform-provider-azurerm/website/docs/guides/aks_workload_identity.html.markdown

 If you have not annotated your Kubernetes service account with `azure.workload.identity/client-id`, you will need to specify the `ARM_CLIENT_ID` environment variable (equivalent to provider block argument [`client_id`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#client_id)) to the [client id](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/user_assigned_identity#client_id) of the identity.

-In addition to a properly-configured management identity, Terraform needs to know the subscription ID to identify the full context for the Azure provider.
+In addition to a properly-configured managed identity, Terraform needs to know the subscription ID to fully configure the AzureRM provider.
 The tenant ID will be detected from the environment provided by AKS Workload Identity.

 ```shell
 export ARM_USE_AKS_WORKLOAD_IDENTITY=true